Google Translate: Accuracy

 When used as a dictionary to translate single words, Google Translate is highly inaccurate because it must guess between polysemic words.
 Among the top 100 words in the English language, which make up more than 50% of all written English, the average word has more than 15 senses, which makes the odds against a correct translation about 15 to 1 if each sense maps to a different word in the target language.
 Most common English words have at least two senses, which produces 50/50 odds in the likely case that the target language uses different words for those different senses.
 The odds are similar from other languages to English.
 Google Translate makes statistical guesses that raise the likelihood of producing the most frequent sense of a word, with the consequence that an accurate translation will be unobtainable in cases that do not match the majority or plurality corpus occurrence.
 The accuracy of single-word predictions has not been measured for any language.
-Because almost all non-English language pairs pivot through English, the odds against obtaining accurate single-word translations from one non-English language to another can be estimated by multiplying the number of senses in the source language with the number of senses each of those terms have in English.
+Because almost all non-English language pairs pivot through English, the odds against obtaining accurate single-word translations from one non-English language to another can be estimated by multiplying the number of senses in the source language by the number of senses each of those terms have in English.
 When Google Translate does not have a word in its vocabulary, it makes up a result as part of its algorithm.